andywilsonuk/StringTokenFormatter/README.md

 Assert.Equal("start center end", result);
 ```

-Using a dictionary of values to resolve tokens:
+Using a dictionary of values or other implementation of `IEnumerable<KeyValuePair<string, object>>` to resolve tokens:
 ```C#
 string original = "start {middle} end";
 var tokenValues = new Dictionary<string, object> { { "middle", "center" } };